rgonzalez-freedomframework/Seminars/README.md

-# Spotlight – AI Powered Webinar Streaming & Sales Platform 📈
+# Freedom Framework™ – AI Powered Webinar Streaming & Sales Platform 📈

 ![image](https://github.com/user-attachments/assets/55e8f027-9589-4d86-83d3-9bec21e60bd6)

-Spotlight is an AI powered webinar streaming platform for marketers and business owners.
+Freedom Framework™ is an AI powered webinar streaming platform for marketers and business owners.
 Users can create webinars, show popup screens to attendees to book a call or buy a product during the livestream, track lead sales and sales progress and more.

 The "book a call" CTA works best for high ticket services / or courses!
 The host can create breakout rooms for interested prospects and the AI sales agent can speak to leads and even close leads with the product link.